tanzaku/postgresql-cst-parser/README.md

       Semicolon@30..31 ";"
 ```

-If you'd like to try this parser directly, you can experience it online [here](https://tanzaku.github.io/postgresql-cst-parser/).
+## Online Demo

+You can try the parser directly [here](https://tanzaku.github.io/postgresql-cst-parser/).
+Enter your SQL query and see the generated syntax tree in real-time.

 ## Implementation